 Let’s be honest.
-Rebuilding a website can be a real headache.
+Migrating a website can be a real headache.

-Between managing content, broken links, and accessibility, it can feel like a never-ending to-do list.
+Between managing content, broken links, and accessibility checking, it can feel like a never-ending to-do list.

 You’ve probably heard that you can expect a large drop-off in traffic after launching a new website.
 And while this can be true, it doesn’t have to be.
 Migrating or launching a new website doesn’t have to mean saying goodbye to your traffic or revenue.
 In fact, it’s possible to maintain and even grow your traffic after launching a new website.